claudioavgo/shapeshifter/README.md

 **This project  is subject to change!**

-I made this project to test my Python skills, i I have no responsibility for the use of this program.
+I made this project to test my Python skills, i have no responsibility for the use of this program.

 Bellow have a fluxgram of malware ideia:
 ```mermaid